LitsonRMS/php-dev-image/README.md

 }
 ```

-## ❌debug
+## ❌debug default config

-By default, the `xdebug.client_host` is set to `host.docker.internal`, while this is fine for Mac and Windows, Linux
+`xdebug.client_host` is set to `host.docker.internal` and can be changed using the `XDEBUG_CLIENT_HOST` environment variable.
-requires that you set it to the host IP.
-You can set this value to something else by using the
+Note: The default should be fine for Mac and Windows, if you are on Linux you should set this to the host IP.

-`XDEBUG_CLIENT_HOST` environment variable when running the container.
+`xdebug.mode` is set to `debug,coverage` and can be changed using the `XDEBUG_MODE` environment variable.

 > To see all configuration values that are set in the image, refer to the  [php-ini-overrides.ini](./php-ini-overrides.ini) file.